-The Lexile program uses the Achieve 3000 online program to measure reading comprehension of nonfiction texts in English.
+One of the methods we use internally to measure student growth for all grade levels is through periodic reading assessments.
+Achieve 3000 is an online program that measures Lexile levels through reading comprehension questions of nonfiction texts.
 A score is assigned based on the amount of questions answered correctly.
-Based on their beginning of year score and grade level, the system assigns each student an expected target score to be reached by the end of year.
+Based on a student's beginning of year score and grade level, the system assigns each student an expected target score to be reached by the end of year.
 Students take the online Lexile assessment three times per year (Beginning of Year, Mid-Year, and End of Year).